 Revenues and expenses are recorded on an accrual basis in the period in which the transaction or event that gave rise to the revenue or expense occurred.
-In 2014, included in refund expense are amounts owing to non-vested members that have been reclassified from the accrued benefit obligation to accounts payable.

 g) Accrued Pension Obligation

 The value of the accrued pension obligation of the Fund is based on an actuarial valuation prepared on an accounting basis by an independent actuary using the projected unit credit method pro-rated on service and best estimate assumptions.
 The accrued pension obligation is measured in accordance with accepted actuarial methods using actuarial assumptions and methods adopted by the Fund.